Harmful substances and foods for dogs

 Never give your dog any medications unless they have been prescribed or recommended by your vet.
 Human medication may work on us, but can be dangerous to dogs, even in small doses.
 These include: ibuprofen, pain killers, cold medicines, anti-cancer drugs, anti-depressants, vitamins and diet pills.
 Keep all prescription and over-the-counter drugs out of your dog’s reach, preferably in a closed cabinet.

 There are many common household items that, if swallowed, can be potential dangerous to dogs, even in low quantities.
-These include: pennies (high concentration of zinc), mothballs, potpourri oils, fabric softener sheets, automatic dish detergents (contain cationic detergents which could cause corrosive lesions), batteries (contain acids or alkali which can also cause corrosive lesions), homemade play dough (contains high quantities of salt), winter heat source agents like hand or foot warmers (contain high levels of iron), cigarettes, ground coffee and alcoholic drinks.
+These include: pennies (high concentration of zinc), mothballs, potpourri oils, fabric softener sheets, automatic dish detergents (contain cationic detergents which could cause corrosive lesions), batteries (contain acids or alkali which can also cause corrosive lesions), homemade play dough (contains high quantities of salt), winter heat source agents like hand or foot warmers (contain high levels of iron), cigarettes and vaping products (both contain nicotine which is toxic), ground coffee and alcoholic drinks.

 Car products such as oil, gasoline and antifreeze should be stored properly, somewhere where your dog can’t get their paws on them.
 In particular, be careful about antifreeze (ethylene glycol) as, even in small quantities, it can be deadly if ingested by a dog.
 In winter, be extra cautious as some people use antifreeze on their paths or spill it on the ground when filling their engine’s cooling system.
 It’s a good idea to wash your dog’s feet after a walk to stop the antifreeze getting into their system if they lick their paws.